Become a teacher

 Applications for our 2024 Initial Teacher Training programme are now open!
-If you are ready to apply, you can do so through the DfE Apply website – click 'Apply Now' below.
+If you are ready to apply, select 'Register to Apply' below to submit your details.

 If you’d like to find out more about our ITT programme before applying, fill out your details above and we’ll be in touch.